rust-tw/book-tw/src/ch12-01-accepting-command-line-arguments.md

 {{#rustdoc_include ../listings/ch12-an-io-project/listing-12-01/src/main.rs}}
 ```

-<span class="caption">Listing 12-1: Collecting the command line arguments into
+<span class="caption">範例 12-1: Collecting the command line arguments into
 a vector and printing them</span>

 First, we bring the `std::env` module into scope with a `use` statement so we